Hometown Health Grant

 We're pleased to offer Hometown Health Grants as part of our investment to improving the health of the communities we serve.

-The grant supports innovative efforts that align with 2021 funding priorities to:
+The grant supports innovative efforts that align with 2022 priorities to:

-Prevent alcohol misuse and substance abuse with an emphasis on engaging youth.
+- Prevent alcohol misuse and substance abuse with an emphasis on youth.

 The grant works in partnership with community-based organizations and residents to translate their vision for healthy communities into visible, concrete changes and, ultimately, a healthier hometown.
 Grant recipients are engaged for an entire year, and an outcomes report is required at the end of the funding cycle.